 The way it does so will rarely be the same.
 A group of zones on the east side of the map may quickly lock off small villages but create a corridor of safety that includes one of the best looting cities on the map.
 Equally, things may begin more evenly spread, but eventually create a U-shape on the map that has players converging from all directions on the likely evacuation spot near the southern Security Checkpoint.

 The radiation is also not immediately deadly.
 The first stage is merely a warning – an increased presence of wolves, and the knowledge that things are about to get worse, fast.
-As things progress, mysterious anomalies will begin to manifest and must be avoided.
-Eventually an area will be deadly to anything inside.
-Each stage is represented on the map and explained in-game, so you always know what to be afraid of.
+The playable area will slowly shrink as the zone forces more and more dangers in your path.

 Unless, of course, you have the right gear.
 Fear the Wolves incentivises risk-reward thinking by making it possible to survive outside of the play area if you happen to find oxygen tanks and respirators on your travels.
 They are limited, but they will protect you for a time.
 This gives you more options for looting, flanking, and movement.
 On top of the constant spread, it means you must stay on your toes to survive until extraction.